LunaSkyx/dRally-3ds/README.md

 `dr3_controls.txt`.
 The bottom screen shows the standings and, during a race, the track map with every car and the lap times.
 Technical notes: [doc/3ds.md](doc/3ds.md).

-The branch also adds a fourth difficulty ("30th Anniversary"): the black SPECIAL races as a normal championship entry, the title is settled in a two car challenge, and that car can be bought in the shop.
+The branch also adds a fourth very hard difficulty ("30th Anniversary"). championship entry, the title is settled in a two car challenge, and that car can be bought in the shop.

 Install: copy the release folder to `sdmc:/3ds/drally/` so that `dRally_3ds.3dsx` sits next to the game